It's Time To Focus On The Long Run With Jefferies Financial Group Inc. (JEF) stock - The Dwinnex

 Earnings Estimates

-The firm’s stock currently is rated by 4 analysts.
+Current recommendations for the stock of the company come from 4 analysts.
 On average, analysts expect EPS of $0.59 for the current quarter, with a high estimate of $0.77 and a low estimate of $0.37, while EPS last year was $1.2.
 The consensus estimate for the next quarter is $0.82, with high estimates of $0.93 and low estimates of $0.75.

 Analysts are recommending an EPS of between $3.26 and $2.98 for the fiscal current year, implying an average EPS of $3.17.
 EPS for the following year is $3.68, with 4 analysts recommending between $3.79 and $3.43.